ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 It follow these steps:

 1. First, deploy upgradeable proxy contracts that will point to the implementations.
 Since the implementation contracts are not yet deployed, we give these proxies an empty contract as the initial implementation, to act as if they have no code.
 2. Second, deploy the implementation contracts, using the proxy contracts as inputs.
 3. Third, upgrade the proxy contracts to use the correct implementation contracts and initialize them.

 On the other hand, openzeppelin’s doc suggests using `[UUPSUpgradeable](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable)` while `[TransparentUpgradeableProxy](https://docs.openzeppelin.com/contracts/4.x/api/proxy#TransparentUpgradeableProxy)` being the most popular upgradeable proxy.
-We could explore `[UUPSUpgradeable](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable)` while reserve the plan of using `[TransparentUpgradeableProxy](https://docs.openzeppelin.com/contracts/4.x/api/proxy#TransparentUpgradeableProxy)` .
+We could explore `[UUPSUpgradeable](https://docs.openzeppelin.com/contracts/4.x/api/proxy#UUPSUpgradeable)` while we reserve the plan of using `[TransparentUpgradeableProxy](https://docs.openzeppelin.com/contracts/4.x/api/proxy#TransparentUpgradeableProxy)` .

 For more details please refer to these docs: